It takes a special team to make a team like Mayo look so old, spent, lost.

 Take it so that however many boots the Kerry goalkeeper orders from Gerard Murphy’s sports store in Castleisland, he and Kerry will keep the ball kicked out to Dublin, and a whole lot better than Mayo did when besieged by both finalists this past month.

 For sure there was something awe and fear-inducing about Dublin’s power surge after half-time.
-Having spent the week researching how Dublin have developed their coaches and players for a piece in last Saturday’s paper and then watching them lay waste to the other top side of the decade, it brought to mind some of the utterances of Tim Robbins’ character in Spielberg’s War of the Worlds as the extra-terrestrials’ towering war machines scorch the earth.
+Having spent the week researching how Dublin have developed their coaches and players for a piece in last Saturday’s paper and then watching them lay waste to the other top side of the decade, it brought to mind some of the utterances of Tim Robbins’ character in Spielberg’sas the extra-terrestrials’ towering war machines scorch the earth.

 “They’ve been planning this for a million years,” Harlan Ogilvy tells Tom Cruise’s Ray Ferrier.
 “We’re beat to shit.
 Think about it.
 They defeated the greatest power in the world in a couple of days.
 Walked right over us.
 And these are the only the first.
 They’ll keep coming.

-And yet on the same day as Ciaran Archer is announced as the U20 player of the year, ready to come on stream and replace a departee like Bernard Brogan, we cling to and even believe in a line from another character played by Robbins, one Andy Dufresne in The Shawshank Redemption.
+And yet on the same day as Ciaran Archer is announced as the U20 player of the year, ready to come on stream and replace a departee like Bernard Brogan, we cling to and even believe in a line from another character played by Robbins, one Andy Dufresne in.
 “Hope is a good thing, maybe the best of things.”

 Contrary to what Cleese claimed, it doesn’t kill you.
 It keeps you alive.
 And so it is with the rest of football.
 It can get busy living or get busy dying.